 The Epstein Saga

 But moral failure and instrumental use are not the same thing.

-Con artists do not seek power because they admire it.
+Predators do not seek power because they admire it.

 They seek it because it offers insulation.

-Everyone believes they are using each other.
+Everyone believes they are using each other, but only one party knows the full design.

+The Epstein Saga